pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

 -------------

 For a finer grained control over what kind of messages will be allowed or not in your callback functions, you can use :class:`Filters <pyrogram.Filters>`.
-The next example will show you how to handler only messages containing an :obj:`Audio <pyrogram.api.types.pyrogram.Audio>` object:
+The next example will show you how to handle only messages containing an :obj:`Audio <pyrogram.api.types.pyrogram.Audio>` object:

 .. code-block:: python